decaporg/decap-cms/website/content/docs/overview.md

 ## Try It Out!

-You can check out the Netlify CMS demo site [](https://cms-demo.netlify.com)below for a live example, and you can refer to its `config.yml` file to see how each option was configured.
+You can check out a live Netlify CMS demo site and refer to its `config.yml` file to see how each option was added and configured.

 [Netlify CMS Demo Site](https://cms-demo.netlify.com/)\
 Clicking "Login" will open a live demo site, no password required.